Shippable/docs/sources/deploy/deploy-to-gke-using-gcloud-cli.md

 ```

-The `runCLI` job will automatically configure kubectl based on the json key associated with your GKE integration.
+The `runSh` job will automatically configure kubectl based on the json key associated with your GKE integration.
 This means that you don't have to do any setup yourself.
 Your script can be focused on the actions you want to take.
 In this case, we are creating a new replication controller in the `shippable` namespace to run our sample app and expose it on port 80.